 Amelia Showalter is a board member and original co-founder of the DC State Fair.
 In 2009 when Amelia went all the way out to the Virginia suburbs to enter her homegrown tomatoes in a contest, she blogged about how D.C. needed a fair of its own.
 She and two other bloggers launched the first DC State Fair in 2010.
 Amelia loves gardening at the Newark Street Community Garden and shopping at the Dupont Circle Farmer’s Market.
 She is the former Director of Digital Analytics at President Obama’s re-election campaign, and now works as a freelance political consultant.
 She has lived in D.C. off and on for eight years.

 As the National Restaurant Association’s manager of digital innovation, Anna Tauzin leads digital strategy development, business and entrepreneurial products, and start-up business development.
 Her interests include how restaurateurs and businesses engage with customers in new, innovative ways, including via social media and mobile applications.
 In particular, she loves learning about new start-ups in the restaurant tech space.
 Previously, Anna was the web and social media editor for J-Lab, a nonprofit journalism research center in Washington, D.C.

-Anna serves on the advisory board for SXSW Interactive, a huge conference focused on emerging technology, and is an active volunteer for Miriam’s Kitchen.
+Anna serves on the advisory board for SXSW Interactive, a huge conference focused on emerging technology, and is an regular volunteer for Miriam’s Kitchen.
 Additionally, she is active in the restaurant technology communities.

 (updated March 2014)